syncfusion/blazor-docs/src/charts/chart/chart-types/stack-column.md

 ![100% Stacked Column](../images/chart-types-images/stackedcolumn100.png)

-**New Note:** You can also explore our [`Blazor 100% Stacked Column Chart`](https://blazor.syncfusion.com/demos/chart/percent-stacked-column?theme=bootstrap4) Example to knows how to render and configure the 100% stacking column type chart.
+> Note: You can also explore our [`Blazor 100% Stacked Column Chart`](https://blazor.syncfusion.com/demos/chart/percent-stacked-column?theme=bootstrap4) Example to knows how to render and configure the 100% stacking column type chart.

 ## Stacking Group